gzmask/madness/resources/posts/2013-05-27-openacademy.markdown

 ---
 title: "A Requiem for Objects - thoughts after a presentation"
 date: 2013-05-27 18:32
-tags: [Technology, Clojure, News, Video]
+tags: [Technology, Clojure, News, Video, .planet.debian]
 ---

 When [OpenAcademy][oa] started, I immediately found it a terrific